fdoxyz/visualcosita/src/content/post/docker-compose-deploy-with-ssl.md

 ---
-title: Deploying services using docker-compose with TLS on EC2
+title: Publishing services using docker-compose and NGINX with HTTPS
 date: 2016-10-29
 layout: post.jade
 lang: en
 tags: Docker docker-compose TLS SSL HTTPS NGINX EC2 AWS Jenkins reverse proxy
 ---

-This post will break down an example setup to deploy multiple services secured with TLS using [docker-compose](https://docs.docker.com/compose/overview/).
+This post will break down an example setup to deploy multiple HTTP services secured with TLS using [docker-compose](https://docs.docker.com/compose/overview/) with an NGINX proxy.
 I already had an SSL certificate for this website and figured my experiments could benefit from HTTPS, so here we are.
-We'll use solely Docker tools and some manual NGINX configuration (I'm not a [wizard](http://27.media.tumblr.com/tumblr_lp0e10nvet1qc85hro1_500.gif), yet).

 A single EC2 instance (or DigitalOcean, Azure, GCE, etc. equivalent) is more than enough to handle this, so less is better in this case.
-A single `docker-compose.yml` will take care of the service layout.
-Since the compose file is compatible with [Docker Swarm](https://docker.github.io/swarm/overview/), scaling to a cluster with built-in orchestration becomes borderline trivial.
+The `docker-compose.yml` will take care of the service layout.
+Since the compose file is integrated with [Docker Swarm](https://docker.github.io/swarm/overview/), scaling to a cluster with built-in orchestration becomes borderline trivial.

 #### Before getting started